Mikail3/Snake/README.md

 # Snake
-Object Oriented Project.
+Object Oriented Project
 C++ Snake.
-Ability to play in QT Creator.
+Ability to play in QT with a GUI and polymorphisme

-This game has polymorphism.